Regression toward the mean: Evolving usage of the term

 Galton coined the term "regression" to describe an observable fact in the inheritance of multi-factorial quantitative genetic traits: namely that traits of the offspring of parents who lie at the tails of the distribution often tend to lie closer to the centre, the mean, of the distribution.
-He quantified this trend, and in doing so invented linear regression analysis, thus laying the groundwork for much of modern statistical modelling.
+He quantified this trend, and in doing so invented linear regression analysis, thus laying the groundwork for much of modern statistical modeling.
 Since then, the term "regression" has been used in other contexts, and it may be used by modern statisticians to describe phenomena such as sampling bias which have little to do with Galton's original observations in the field of genetics.

 Galton's explanation for the regression phenomenon he observed in biology was stated as follows: "A child inherits partly from his parents, partly from his ancestors.
 Speaking generally, the further his genealogy goes back, the more numerous and varied will his ancestry become, until they cease to differ from any equally numerous sample taken at haphazard from the race at large."
 Galton's statement requires some clarification in light of knowledge of genetics: Children receive genetic material from their parents, but hereditary information (e.g. values of inherited traits) from earlier ancestors can be passed through their parents (and may not have been expressed in their parents).
 The mean for the trait may be nonrandom and determined by selection pressure, but the distribution of values around the mean reflects a normal statistical distribution.

+There may be two people that are heterozygous on a locus and their children may inherit a recessive phenotype or a dominant phenotype.
+When this effect is multiplied over many loci then this creates a normal distribution for a given quantitative trait, assuming all alleles in the population have a similar proportional impact.
+In other words, regression to the mean is in part due to heterozygosity and in part due to panmixia and environmental factors.
+Through selection, it would be possible to have genes that contribute to a quantitative trait only be homozygous dominant or homozygous recessive and regression to the mean would be eliminated if environmental factors were controlled for since there would only be one phenotype for that trait.

 The population-genetic phenomenon studied by Galton is a special case of "regression to the mean"; the term is often used to describe many statistical phenomena in which data exhibit a normal distribution around a mean.